Mission 21 · Stage 3

 int loopCount = 0;

-loopCount is an int — a named box that stores a whole number and keeps its value between loops.
+loopCount is a box that holds a whole number.
+It keeps its value and grows each loop.

 pinMode(LED_PIN, OUTPUT);